thiswillbeyourgithub/SleepTk_pinetime_sleep_tracker/README.md

 **Goal:** privacy friendly sleep tracker with cool alarm features for the [pinetime smartwatch](https://pine64.com/product/pinetime-smartwatch-sealed/) by Pine64, on python, to run on [wasp-os](https://github.com/daniel-thompson/wasp-os).

 ## Features:
+* **Status: fully functional**: I've been using it **daily for maybe 3 years** on the same pinetime now (time of writing, october 2024).
+It's amidst my most useful project health-wise so far.
 * **Privacy friendly**: your data is not sent to anyone, it is stored directly on the watch (but you can still download it if needed).
 * **Fully open source**
 * **Easy to snooze but hard to stop** You have to swipe several times to make it stop, but can snooze easily.